Welcome to the Kirkwood–Webster Groves, Missouri, Branch of AAUW!

 We break through barriers for women and girls!

-American Association of University Women (AAUW), founded in 1881, is an organization of more than 170,000 members and supporters, open to graduates who hold the associate, baccalaureate, or higher degree from a qualified college or university.
+American Association of University Women (AAUW), founded in 1881, is an organization of graduates who hold the associate, baccalaureate, or higher degree from a qualified college or university.
 In addition to national members, local branches are active in Missouri.
 The Kirkwood–Webster Groves branch, founded in 1971, is one of five branches in the St. Louis area.

 Plant a VOTE Yard Sign!

-Working with the St. Louis League of Women Voters, Kirkwood–Webster Groves AAUW Branch has designed this VOTE sign as part of a statewide Get Out the Vote project.
-AAUW Missouri is making up to 10 free signs available to each AAUW MO branch for its members to display or to donate to local organizations or public places.
-The signs are also for sale to the public.
+Working with the St. Louis League of Women Voters, Kirkwood–Webster Groves AAUW Branch designed this VOTE sign as part of a statewide Get Out the Vote project.
+The signs are for sale to the public.
 The price for one sign with a stand is $5.
 We will deliver locally in St. Louis and collect payment at that time, asking you to leave cash or a check made out to K-WG AAUW in a spot you designate.
 We will need a street address in addition to email and phone number.
+If you would rather pick up signs from us, let us know that, and we will contact you to arrange a pickup time.
+Please contact us for further information.

 The Kirkwood–Webster Groves Branch